Black-and-white owl: Reproduction

 When the breeding season begins in March, the monogamous pair forms after the male successfully seduces the female with wing flaps and elaborated acrobatic flights.
 Then, before the severe downpours begin, the couple settles on an isolated tree to protect their offspring from climbing predators and use epiphytes and flower arrangements (e.g., orchids) as their nest.
 While the female incubates the clutch of one or two eggs, the male goes foraging for the pair and fiercely defends the nest, even from nearby humans.
 Sometimes, the female will tag along with her mate when she is not coveting.
 The eggs are dull, whitish and weight about 33.8 g (usually 6% of the female's body mass) with an average length and width of 46.4 and 38.4 mm respectively.
-The black-and-white owl is one of the only owl to lay a single egg which relates to the fact that clutch size lowers as a species lives closer to the Equator, thus explaining its low reproductive success.
+The black-and-white owl is one of the only owls to lay a single egg which relates to the fact that clutch size lowers as a species lives closer to the Equator, thus explaining its low reproductive success.
 After an incubation period of at least 30 days, the chicks hatch in April.
 They harbour white down feathers, pink feet and beak and weight around 28 g after 2 days.
 They first open their eyes at 14 days old as the black bars on their wings start to develop.
 Chicks also have a low chance of survival as they can be preyed upon by tayras, ocelots, coatis, falcons and hawks.